AboutContact UsRegister

 Safeguarding in Sport

-Where to find information to help ensure all participants in sport are safe from harm.
+Find information to help keep participants in sport safe from harm and abuse.

-Participation in sport should be safe, supportive, and welcoming for everyone.
-Sport should foster environments where individuals can enjoy physical activity, develop skills, and build positive relationships without fear of discrimination, abuse, or harassment.
+Participation in sport should be safe, supportive, and inclusive for everyone.
+Sport should foster environments where people feel safe to participate, grow their skills, and build positive relationships without fear of discrimination, abuse, or harassment.
 1

-Sporting organisations have a legal and moral obligation to ensure that participants are protected from physical and/or psychological harm while participating in or attending their events and activities.
+Sporting organisations have a legal and moral responsibility to protect participants from physical, sexual, or psychological harm or neglect when they participate or attend events and activities.
 2

 If you see something, say something

 Everyone has a role to play in keeping sport safe and fair for everyone.
-It is important to intervene, directly or indirectly, when you have concerns or see something troubling.
+If you see or suspect something is wrong, it’s important to speak up or take action.
 33

 If you or someone else is in immediate danger call Triple Zero (000)

-Safeguarding is the proactive, continuous process of protecting the welfare and human rights of individuals who are, in some way, connected with an organisation or its work.
+Safeguarding means taking proactive and continuous action to ensure everyone is safe and treated with respect in sport.
 It involves creating and embedding safe policies, practices, and cultures that ensure organisations are actively working to prevent harm and have clear procedures for how to act if there are concerns.
 2, 3, 4, 34

-While there is often a focus on athletes—especially those under 18 years of age—safeguarding is equally important for everyone who engages in sport, including coaches, officials, administrators, volunteers, spectators, and fans.
+Safeguarding is for everyone involved in sport—not just athletes and those under 18 years of age—safeguarding is equally important for coaches, officials, administrators, volunteers, spectators, and fans.
 8, 13, 14, 15, 16, 17, 18, 19, 20

-Safeguarding is a priority for all.
+Safeguarding should be a priority for all.
 When done effectively it creates environments where people of all ages and abilities feel encouraged to speak up if they feel uncomfortable or see something that concerns them.
-This includes being aware of and reporting potential incidents of harm, such as: 2, 3, 21
+This includes being aware of and reporting potential incidents of harm to children and adults, such as: 2, 3, 21

 • Sexual harassment, bullying, or abuse.
 22, 23, 24, 25, 26